thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 In other words, the service allows the ability for two controllers to _communicate_ with each other.

-## How do you implement an Angular service?
+## What are the different ways to implement a service?

 In Angular, there three different ways to implement a service, they are: